 Patent rights enforcement measures an economy’s prevalence of IP rights infringement, the criminal and civil legal procedures available to rights holders, and the authority of customs officials to carry out border controls and inspections.

 GHB Intellect is an intellectual property consulting firm that provides hands-on assistance with patent valuation.
-We provide more than just this Fair Market Value of a CSP Supplier case study, but also thorough consultations and turn-key solutions for our various intellectual property consulting services: intellectual property development, intellectual property management, intellectual property monetization, M&A advisory, patent litigation support, engineering support, and other IP consulting issues.
+We provide more than just this Fair Market Value of a CSP Supplier case study, but also thorough consultations and turn-key solutions for our various intellectual property consulting services: intellectual property development support, intellectual property management, intellectual property monetization, M&A support, patent litigation support, engineering support, and other IP consulting issues.